 #6.
 I fear not putting my own needs first.

 Nursing career fear #6: putting my own needs last

 I was proud to become a nurse, and I still am.
-However, this profession revolves around constantly putting other peoples’s need first.
-And it must, because our patients’s lives often depend on it.
+However, this profession revolves around constantly putting other peoples’ needs first.
+And it must, because our patients’ lives often depend on it.